ReneTC/laser_video/README.md

 <img src="./03_correct_color_interact/correct_color_int_long_half_life/correct_color_int_long_half_life.gif"/>

 Now back to our atom.
 It turns out there is one more type of interaction between light and atoms: the **Stimulated emission**.
 This interaction happens when an excited electron interacts with a photon of the same energy used to excite the electron.
 In the example below the electron is excited to a 2.00 eV state.
 A 2.00 eV photon is then able to interact with the electron.
-The interaction deexcites the electron and emits a 2.00 eV photon.
+The interaction relaxes the electron and emits a 2.00 eV photon.

 <img src="./04_stim_em/stim_em/stim_em.gif"/>